 Our alternative ‘old boy’ network provides connections, confidence and opportunities for those young people most able to benefit from, but least able to access, the existing networks of privilege that dominate UK cultural, political and economic life.

 Our aim is that gatekeepers in the creative and cultural industries acknowledge not just the diversity problem but also the structural causes behind it and act to address these.
 We regularly share best practice with our peers and advocate for the arts and humanities at high profile events.
-Recently we worked with academics from the Universities of Edinburgh and Sheffield to produce the Panic Report which analyses social class, taste and inequalities in the creative industries.
+Recently we worked with Create and academics from the Universities of Edinburgh and Sheffield to produce the Panic Report which analyses social class, taste and inequalities in the creative industries.